you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 (2.2lbs) of body weight twice a day, so a 3kg (6.6lb) cat would need two 75mg

-people in German-speaking countries who have used Rubenal.
-The majority of
+number of people in German-speaking countries who have used Rubenal.
+The

 Rhubarb extract may affect